Welcome to our Club

 We aim to provide our players and their families with a positive team experience, growth in football skills and ultimately an increased enthusiasm for the great game.
 No matter what your child’s ability or experience, there is a position on the field for them.

-St Ives FC is excited to announce that registration for 2021 season is OPEN for all players; boys, girls, men and women, from Under 6 through to Over 45’s.
+St Ives FC is excited to announce that registration for 2022 season are OPEN for all players; boys, girls, men and women, from Under 6 through to Over 45’s.
 For all the links, costs and common questions how to - see belowSee Age Groups Available

 St Ives Football Club - discovering our identity